We're So Glad We've Found Each Other!

 Do NOT send samples by email.
 This will just annoy our image editor.
 We may take a look at your website, but we will NOT view Facebook pages to find your images.
 I recommend uploading your best selection for our review below.

 So what do we pay?
 This is just for starters as this may need tweaked as time goes on.
-Payments includes rights for a one time publication up to 15,000 copies with an option to reprint on the Table of Contents page and for low resolution digital display on our website, within the
+Payments includes rights for a one time publication up to 10,000 copies, and for low resolution digital display within the flip-able online version of the magazine, wherever it may be displayed, and for low resolution watermarked display on social media.

-Cover- $350
+Cover- $275

-Full Page $150
+Full Page $125

 3/4 Page $110